ygdes/TinyScanChain5L/README.md

 ![](../../workflows/gds/badge.svg) ![](../../workflows/docs/badge.svg) ![](../../workflows/test/badge.svg) ![](../../workflows/fpga/badge.svg)

-This is a port from iHP's SG13G2 to the feature-reduced SG13CMOS5L PDK.
+This is a port to the feature-reduced SG13CMOS5L PDK.
+The original project for the full-featured SG13G2 PDK is at [https://github.com/YannGuidon/TinyScanChain](https://github.com/YannGuidon/TinyScanChain).
+But basically, the design is not affected, the project checks how to reconfigure an existing one.

 # Welcome to the TinyScanChain